Gwinnett County Juvenile Court

 The Juvenile Court of Gwinnett County Process

-Since the Juvenile Court of Gwinnett County process is more casual in dealing with cases than the criminal courts that adults face, court intake officials, judges, police, and prosecutors have broad discretion in how they handle them.
-This results in fewer minors reaching the point of an official adjudicatory hearing.
+Since the Juvenile Court process is more casual in dealing with cases than the criminal courts that adults face, court intake officials, judges, police, and prosecutors have broad discretion in how they handle them.
+This results in fewer minors reaching the point of an official adjudicatory hearing in Gwinnett County Court.

 They do not always have the right to have their case heard by a jury, but they do have the right to a lawyer.
 A youth whose case is being heard by the judge should seek legal counsel.
-Attorney Philip Kim is experienced with Gwinnett County Courts and can ensure your rights are represented.
+Attorney Philip Kim is experienced with Gwinnett County Courts and can ensure your rights are represented in court.

 Gwinnett County Juvenile Probation and other Sentences

-When sentencing a delinquent minor, Gwinnett Court Juvenile probation is just one within a broad range of options the judge has.
+When sentencing a delinquent minor in Gwinnett County Court, probation is just one within a broad range of options the judge has.
 Other penalties or consequences include: